drogatkin/rust_utilities/doc/rustbee/README.md

 Name and value can be anything, but if a name includes spaces or '=' then name has to be quoted.
 If the name should include quote, then use \ for escaping it.
 The same rule is applied for a value.
+If one of the following characters `:, ;, {, [` is included to a value  then the value has to be quoted, for example:

+    json lib="org.glassfish:javax.json:1.1.4":rep-maven
 Although any name is allowed, all names starting with *~* and ending with *~* are reserved.

 - A name as ~~ is reserved for a result previous operation.